 Since the late 1970s Williams writing and teaching have reflected his interest in new approaches to exploring consciousness and spirituality.
 In 1988, with his wife Sabrina Dearborn and friend Malcolm Stern, he co-founded and directed the popular Alternatives Programme at St. Jamess Church, Piccadilly.
-This is London's major platform for new age and holistic perspectives and includes weekly lectures, workshops and classes covering a wide range of alternative perspectives including tribal religions, new psychology, new science, spiritual ecology, meditation, metaphysics and chanting.
+This is London's major platform for holistic perspectives and includes weekly lectures, workshops and classes covering a wide range of alternative perspectives including tribal religions, new psychology, new science, spiritual ecology, meditation, metaphysics and the arts.
 The programme is deliberately accessible and attracts over fifteen thousand people every year.

-He has also been on the faculty of the Findhorn Foundation, considered by many people to be the home of holistic education and the major New Age community in Europe, for over twenty years.
+He has also been on the faculty of the Findhorn Foundation, considered by many people to be the major holistic community in Europe, for over twenty years.
 He teaches and runs workshops internationally and has regular bases in Denmark, Norway, Bulgaria and Slovenia.
 He has featured in many radio and television programmes including The Moral Maze, The Soul of Britain and as a judge on The God List.

-He had the honour of addressing the UN Oslo Conference on Religion and Belief (August 1998) where the New Age and Holistic approach to spirituality was given equal status alongside the traditional faiths.
+He had the honour of addressing the UN Oslo Conference on Religion and Belief (August 1998) where a Holistic approach to spirituality was given equal status alongside the traditional faiths.